-After some internal disagreements over priorities and his increasing focus on touring artists and clubs, in 1961 Warren sold his share of the company to G.A.
+After some internal disagreements over priorities and his increasing focus on touring artists and clubs, in October 1961 Warren and Kerridge/Top Rank sold the company to G.A.
 Wooller & Co.
 Ltd, the record division of Pye (NZ) Limited (the NZ division of the UK Pye company, albeit with minority NZ shareholders George Wooller and T.J.
-Spencer) and New Zealand distributor of Festival Records and RCA.
+Spencer) and New Zealand distributor of Festival Records and other labels.
 Warren retained the Johnny Devlin catalogue.

-Allied International then became part of a combined Festival/Pye/Allied International combine until 1966 when Festival Records (Pty.)
+Allied International thereafter was part of a combined Wooller controlled Festival/Allied International entity until December 1966 when Festival Records (Pty.)
 Ltd., the Australian owner of Festival terminated their license and launched a new joint venture Festival Records (NZ) Ltd. with Kerridge Odeon.
 Ironically, Phil Warren then inked a deal for his newly signed acts with the now stand-alone Festival Records, via his James Productions company (itself a partnership with saxophonist/producer Jimmy Sloggett).

-Managed by Wooller's Fred Noad, Allied International released both offshore and local artists, with important records by The Bluestars (including ‘Social End Product’), The Brew (‘Bengal Tiger’), Hi-Revving Tongues, Four Fours and The Gremlins among the label’s more than 180 single releases.
+Managed day to day by Fred Noad, Allied International released both offshore and local artists, with important records including The Bluestars (including ‘Social End Product’), The Brew (‘Bengal Tiger’), Hi-Revving Tongues, Four Fours and The Gremlins among the label’s more than 180 single releases.

 For all that though, the label’s local A&R policy was at best sporadic, with few albums and little in the way of artist development, acts tending to leave for better pastures after a few releases.